Go Back

 Risk zone farther west again on Wednesday

-Very warm air will be building over the northern Rockies and the High Plains on Tuesday.
-That heat will reach its crescendo on Wednesday, with some locations expected to rise over 100 degrees Fahrenheit.
+Very warm air will be building over the northern Rockies and the Plains on Tuesday.
+That heat will reach its crescendo on Wednesday, with the temperature in some locations expected to rise over 100 degrees Fahrenheit.
 Not only will temperatures that high have the potential to challenge records, but the warmth will also provide the fuel for thunderstorm development.
 It will likely take until very late in the day and overnight for many of the thunderstorms to develop, at which time a cold front will add another ingredient for thunderstorms.

 Hail, flash flooding and damaging winds will be the primary hazards.
 At this point, tornadoes seem unlikely but that potential will continue to be monitored.